Bachelor of Arts in Adult and Organizational Development

 - master the peacemaking process, in order to recognize and mediate different conflict types and negotiate appropriate resolutions for communities, families, organizations and schools.

 You’ll also finish your degree program by completing a field assignment at one of the hundreds of community groups, corporations, government agencies, schools and social service agencies in the Philadelphia area.
 In addition, you’ll observe how management and staff lead teams, manage change, mediate conflicts, and train adults in the social context of a bustling, culturally diverse region.

 Related Graduate Certificates

-For particularly focused students, the College of Education offers accelerated +1 degree programs, which include the Adult & Organizational Development BA and the Adult & Organizational Development MEd.
-Qualifying students earn a bachelor’s and a master’s degree in one five-year course of study, instead of taking the usual six years.
-Learn more about the College of Education’s +1 accelerated degree programs.
+For particularly focused students, the College of Education and Human Development offers accelerated programs, which include the Adult & Organizational Development BA and the Advocacy & Organizational Development MEd.
+Qualified students earn a bachelor’s and a master’s degree in one five-year course of study, instead of taking the usual six years.